RobertBurrellDonkin/library-management-system/README.md

       discussed in the final section *Available Copies - Compare And Swap*.

 ### API Design Details

-* A reactive design was considered but in the spirit of a Lean Proof of Concept, opted for less complex and less efficient initial approach.
+* A reactive design was considered but in the spirit of a Lean Proof of Concept, opted for less complex and less efficient non-reactive approach for now.
 * The API design
-    * generally follows the style of Java collections
+    * generally follows the style of Java collections,
     * whilst taking advantage of `Optional` to avoid nulls.
-    * As with Java collections, booleans are returned to indicate whether an operation has failure or succeeded
+    * As with Java collections, booleans are returned to indicate whether an operation has failure or succeeded.
     * The only anticipated exception is thrown by borrowBook when there are no copies available
         * It is intended that calls should first check by a call to `findBookByISBN` that there are copies available.